How to keep Docker Container Running? [SOLVED]

 b2995a08921a ubuntu "tail -f /dev/null" 6 seconds ago Up 3 seconds vibrant_chatterjee

-Method 3 - Add a infinity sleep command
+Method 3 - Add infinity sleep command

 This is another fix to keep docker container running by adding an infinite sleep while running the container as shown below: